avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 review forms --
 	- move all shared html to partials, ensure we render from partials rather than custom html in each form. => revise older work to call partials as the newer forms do now, and test

+WHAT IF -
+	- user stops registration midway, before creating prp -- then what ?